 There's a catch to all this, unfortunately.
 You've got to subscribe to a cable or satellite TV service to use any of these websites or apps, which will ask you to sign in with your TV provider's login data.
 So cord cutters are mostly out of luck here.

 We say "mostly," because you can still watch college football live streaming this season through ESPN+, a $5-a-month subscription service that doesn't require you to sign in via a cable provider.
-ESPN+ usually doesn't feature top-tier matchups — most of the games are from conferences in the NCAA Division 1 Football Championship Division, though you'll find some games involving teams from the Big 12 conference on the streaming service, which you can watch through the ESPN website or mobile app.
+ESPN+ usually doesn't feature top-tier matchups — most of the games are from conferences in the NCAA Division 1 Football Championship Division, though you'll find some games involving teams from the Big 12 and Mid-American conferences on the streaming service, which you can watch through the ESPN website or mobile app.

 How can I live stream college football games without a cable subscription?